Technical onboarding - productive teams from day 1

 Structured onboarding ensures that new employees can work productively as quickly as possible.
-An essential prerequisite for this is professional equipment for the employees, and technical onboarding should be prioritized accordingly.
-In our guide, we show you what to look out for.
+A key prerequisite for this is the professional equipment of the employees and the technical onboarding should be prioritised accordingly.
+We show what to look out for in our guide.

 Ready for use from day 1

 This is problematic from both the company's and the employees' point of view.
-On the one hand, it delays the onboarding process and employees take longer to become productive.
-On the other hand, this is accompanied by a poor employee experience and dissatisfied employees.
+On the one hand, it delays the onboarding process and it takes longer for employees to become productive.
+On the other hand, it leads to a poor employee experience and dissatisfied employees.

-- the new colleagues are equipped on time for the first working day.
+- the new colleagues are equipped on time for their first day of work.

 - they can focus fully on professional and social integration during onboarding.